Where technology, science

 Art, science, and technology were once studied side by side.
 We are on a mission to restore that exchange in Zurich, bringing together students from different disciplines to create work that none of them could make alone.

-ArtTech Hack builds on this lineage: treating AI systems not just as technical artifacts, but as structures that shape perception, meaning, and agency.
-By bringing contemporary AI research into dialogue with artistic practices, the hackathon revisits a foundational insight of computing, that abstraction and imagination have always been intertwined.
+ArtTech Hack builds on this lineage: treating AI not just as a technical artifact, but as a structure that shapes perception, meaning, and agency.
+Abstraction and imagination have always been intertwined.